Jackie Bradley Jr. Player Props: Royals vs. Giants

 - Bradley hit .203 with 23 doubles, a triple, four home runs and 24 walks.

-- Bradley picked up an RBI in 23 games last season out 133 (17.3%), including nine multi-RBI outings (6.8%).
-He drove in three or more runs in five games.
+- Bradley drove in a run in 23 games last year out of 133 (17.3%), including multiple RBIs in 6.8% of those games (nine times) and three or more RBIs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.